Pressure Washing Before Painting in Newcastle

 Safety & Material Handling Disclaimer

 Quick answer: Always pressure wash before painting exterior surfaces.
 Use 1,500–2,000 PSI for masonry and render, soft-wash mode for timber.
 Wait 24–48 hours for surfaces to dry before priming.
 In Newcastle, also wash off invisible salt residue — even on surfaces that look clean.
+Afterwards, the topcoat finish you choose matters too — see our coastal paint finish guide for which sheen levels hold up best against salt air.

 Washing walls and render